petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

 - **Project compatibility:** The example project runs on Liferay 7.4.
 If you're running Liferay 7.3, the source code is compatible but the [Workspace project](../../../building-applications/tooling/liferay-workspace/what-is-liferay-workspace.md) must be reconfigured for Liferay 7.3.
 The steps to do this are included in the instructions below.

-    If you're running Liferay 7.2, this source code does not run due to a difference in supported front-end frameworks.
+    If you're running Liferay 7.2, this source code does not run due to a difference in supported frontend frameworks.
 Please see [Developing a Custom Form Field for Liferay 7.2](./developing-a-custom-form-field-for-liferay-7-2.md) to learn how to adapt the C2P9 Slider code sample for 7.2.
 ```

 ## Examine the Custom Form Field in Liferay